sebsamson/journaling_with_gtasks/README.md

 ## Getting Started

 To get started with using this tool, you can make a copy of this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/17E_Q152dVUw7MTGq_MCB-hyDpCzgmYTjjvaaBOIuG0c/edit?usp=sharing) for your own use.

+## Named Ranges

+The following named ranges are used in the scripts:

+- `myDataRange`: This named range should refer to the range of cells in the "Tasks Import" sheet that contains the data for all journal entries.
+- `mySubjectRange`: This named range should refer to the range of cells in the "Tasks Import" sheet that contains the subject for all journal entries.
+- `myLabelsRange`: This named range should refer to the range of cells in the "Tasks Import" sheet that contains the labels for all journal entries.
+- `mySummaryRange`: This named range should refer to the range of cells in the "Tasks Import" sheet that contains the summary for all journal entries.
+- `TaskIdColumn`: This named range should refer to the column in the "Tasks Import" sheet that contains the task ID for all journal entries.
+- `var_listName`: This named range should refer to a single cell that contains the name of the Google Tasks list to import tasks from.
+- `ModifiedDateColumn`: This named range should refer to the column in the "Tasks Import" sheet that contains the modified date for all journal entries.
+- `TitleColumn`: This named range should refer to the column in the "Tasks Import" sheet that contains the title for all journal entries.
+- `DescriptionColumn`: This named range should refer to the column in the "Tasks Import" sheet that contains the description for all journal entries.
+- `var_apiKey`: This named range should refer to a single cell that contains an API key for accessing OpenAI's GPT-3.5 Turbo model.